Three Approaches to Leadership and the Trait Theory

 A more recent finding in the trait tradition involves emotional intelligence, popularised by Daniel Goleman in the 1990s.

-EI is the best predictor of who will emerge as a leader.
-IQ and technical skills are threshold capabilities.
-They are necessary but not sufficient requirements for leadership.
+According to Goleman, EI is a stronger predictor of leadership emergence than IQ or technical skills alone.
+IQ and technical skills are threshold capabilities: necessary but not sufficient requirements for leadership.

 Emotional intelligence has five components in Goleman’s framework: